-Was ensured throughout the transferable qualities of the selected sample, employed within the SaaS segment of the IT industry.
-The industry is characterised by transferrable qualities, which provides a reliable basis for the findings to be projected onto and applied in other industries and settings.
+- Was ensured throughout the transferable qualities of the selected sample, employed within the SaaS segment of the IT industry.
+The industry is characterised by transferrable qualities, which provides a reliable basis for the findings to be projected onto and applied in other industries and settings. - Consistency: - Was ensured during the selection of the appropriate setting for the research project.

-• Consistency:

-Was ensured during the selection of the appropriate setting for the research project.
 The SaaS industry has been chosen as an appropriate environment for this project due to the following characteristics:

-Customer Oriented Ideation and Its Impact on Customer Adoption of New Solutions the model suggested in the first study has been developed on the basis of the current developments in the services industries with the focus on solutions development;

-SaaS, as one of the most modern developments in the computer software industry, combines both the solutions and the services component, which makes this industry highly relevant to test the proposed model (Mäkilä et al., 2020).

-o IT industry in general and the SaaS segment, being one of the most current trends in the industry, can be described as highly innovative (Kim et al., 2013; Hai and approaches to solutions development.

-Sakoda, 2009), making it an appropriate setting to investigate the most modern o Consistent peer review and self-review.
+- the model suggested in the first study has been developed on the basis of the current developments in the services industries with the focus on solutions development; SaaS, as one of the most modern developments in the computer software industry, combines both the solutions and the services component, which makes this industry highly relevant to test the proposed model (Mäkilä et al., 2020). - IT industry in general and the SaaS segment, being one of the most current trends in the industry, can be described as highly innovative (Kim et al., 2013; Hai and Sakoda, 2009), making it an appropriate setting to investigate the most modern approaches to solutions development. - Neutrality: - Consistent peer review and self-review. - Following all the key ethical stances for ethical and non-biased research (further elaborated on on page 325 of the proposed thesis).

-Neutrality:

-o Following all the key ethical stances for ethical and non-biased research (further elaborated on on page 325 of the proposed thesis).